isomerpages/moe-jurongwestsec/_distinctive/Character and Citizenship/Sexuality Education.md

 <br>Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
 <br>
 <br>
 <br>
 </p>
-<h2><strong>At Jurong West Secondary School, the eTeens Programme will be implemented as follows, in 2024</strong></h2>
+<h2><strong>At Jurong West Secondary School, the <em>eTeens </em>Programme will be implemented as follows, in 2025</strong></h2>
 <p>
 <br>
 <br>